philterd/philter/docs/docs/policies/policy_schema.md

 ## `fpe`

 Format-preserving encryption settings used by the `FPE_ENCRYPT_REPLACE` strategy.
-Required when that strategy is used.
+Optional: if omitted, Philter applies a stable per-user key it manages automatically, so the strategy works with no configuration.
+Supply this object to use your own key instead.
 The encryption is deterministic and reversible for a given key and tweak.
 Either value may be prefixed with `env:` to read it from an environment variable so the secret is not stored in the policy.

 | Property | Type | Description |
 |----------|------|-------------|